 We have two kinds of newsletters.
 The Notes contain short articles about dealing with the after-effects of ritualistic abuse and news about Survivorship.
 There is also a calendar of events and notices of new books, web sites, projects, and RA-related news.

-Survivorship is more literary.
+The Survivorship Journal is more literary.
 It contains articles, first person stories, poetry, art work, and book and movie reviews.

 The web site offers a wide range of information on ritualistic abuse and healing to the general public.
-For members, there are password-protected message boards where people share their hopes and fears.
-The latest newsletters are posted in the members’ section and news items and notices are archived.
+The older newsletters are posted in the members' section and news items and notices are archived.